2.2 Support Services

 For complete eJAS directions please go to the eJAS Support Service Handbook.

-- The WFPS/SW or ESD employment services counselor:
+- The WFPS/SSS or ESD employment services counselor:

 - Determines needed support services based on the activities in the IRP.